-Subject: General Music Grade Level: 4 Duration: 3 classes Key Learnin g Music is a string of pitches placed of on the staff to tell us which notes to sing or play.
-Unit Essential Ouestion: How can I read and write the pite ch of music?
+Subject: General Music Grade Level: 4 Duration: 3 classes Key Learnin Music is a string of pitches placed of on the staff to tell us which notes to sing or play. g - Unit Essential How can I read and write the pitc ch of music?
+Question: